Tracing Leaves Fine Motor Activity

 Tracing and matching leaves preschool math

 Step 2.
-Trace leaves onto poster board.
-After tracing, laminate the leaves so they can be used over and over without drying out.
+After tracing, protect the leaves with contact paper so they can be used over and over without drying out.

 Leaf shapes tracing and sorting prek activity

-Nature activities with trees and leaves provide a closer association with nature while engaging valuable developmental skills such as fine motor and sensory.
+Nature activities with trees and leaves provide a closer association with nature while engaging developmental skills such as fine motor and sensory.

 Outdoor Play on Pinterest